Disinfection Requirements Rule (DRR)

 DRR PROVISIONS WITH DELAYED IMPLEMENTATION

-- Sample Siting Plan: All community water systems, any nontransient noncommunity water system with chemical disinfection and any transient noncommunity water system with filtration of SW or GUDI sources or 4-log disinfection of GW sources must develop and submit a DRR sampling plan by October 29, 2018.
+- Sample Siting Plan: All community water systems, any nontransient noncommunity water system with chemical disinfection and any transient noncommunity water system with filtration of SW or GUDI sources or 4-log disinfection of GW sources must develop and submit a DRR sample siting plan by October 29, 2018.
 The plan must include representative locations (including dead ends, storage facilities, interconnections, areas of high water age, areas with previous RTCR detects, and mixing zones) and a sample collection schedule.
 The plan may be combined with the RTCR sampling plan if all content elements are included.

 - Distribution System Minimum Residual: All community water systems, any nontransient noncommunity water system with chemical disinfection and any transient noncommunity water system with filtration of SW or GUID sources or 4-log disinfection of GW sources must maintain a minimum disinfectant residual concentration in the distribution system of at least 0.2 mg/L (unless a higher number has been specified in a permit) beginning April 29, 2019.